No-Backspace-Crew/Speedrun/cookbook/granted.md

 If you'd like to configure Speedrun to use [Granted](https://granted.dev) as a credentials broker to build `assume` commands make sure you understand the limitations.

 1. Only federation into the AWS console and getting credentials for the command line work.
-It does not work for invoking a lambda or step function directly from your markdown.
+It does not work for invoking a lambda or a step function directly from your markdown.
 2. Federation to the console requires you to paste the command into your terminal instead of being done via http redirects.

 ## Switching to the Granted credentials broker